 The nay-sayers may counter this by relating how difficult their life is and how they come from bad genes, so there!
 It's important to know that Olga didn't have it easy.
 While pregnant, she ran for her life - her alcoholic husband almost killed her - taking her young daughter to her sister's home in New Westminster, BC.
 As a single mother, she earned her teaching degree at night while working full-time during the day.
 She experienced other challenges along the way, but gradually built a life that suited her.

 Olga passed away at age 95.
 Let her story inspire you.
 It is never too late to effect change.
 Like a drooping plant that suddenly perks up when watered, the body too, will respond to any life-affirming elixirs that you can provide.
 Set small goals.
 Celebrate when you reach them.
 Move on to the next one.
 Even if you don't see a lot of change, you may maintain and that also counts!

-If you find that the “yabbits” – the “yes, but…” statements poking their gopher-heads up, thank them, and move on.
-They keep you stuck in the story of “I can’t”.
+If you find that the yabbits - the "yes, but..." statements poking their gopher-heads up, thank them, and move on.
+They keep you stuck in the story of "I can't".
 There is no chapter on creativity and problem-solving in that story.
 Notice and begin again.
 It is never too late!
-Be like my then 87 year old friend Lisa, who sat down at my booth at a trade show and “want to learn to live a better life.”
-(Incidentally, she is now 96 years young!)
+Be like my then 87-year-old friend Lisa who sat down at my booth at a trade show wanting to learn to live a better life.
+Incidentally, she is now 96 years young!

 What Makes Olga Run?

 For further details on just what made Olga run, I highly suggest you get the book.
 Through Bruce's writing, you get to dive deep into Olga's life as she makes her way from home, to research facilities and Master's track and field events.